IBM/aspera-cli/docs/README.erb.md

 If you want to use <%=tool%> with another server, and in order to make further calls more convenient, it is advised to define a <%=prst%> for the server's authentication options.
 The following example will:

-- create a <%=prst%>
+- Create a <%=prst%>
-- define it as default for `server` plugin
+- Define it as default for the `server` plugin
-- list files in a folder
+- List files in a folder
-- download a file
+- Download a file

 ```bash
 <%=cmd%> config preset update myserver --url=ssh://demo.asperasoft.com:33001 --username=asperaweb --password=my_password_here